Supporting women with endometriosis

 • Workouts triggering pain or flare-ups

-• Being told to ‘push through it’
+• Being told to "push through it"

-• Confusion about what exercises are safe
+• Confusion about which exercises are actually safe

-Your body needs a program that adapts to energy levels, symptoms and recovery - not one that forces you into a rigid routine.
+The truth is, training with endometriosis requires a different approach.
+Your body needs a program that adapts to your energy, symptoms, and recovery — not one that forces you into a rigid routine built for someone else's body.

-How to Exercise with Endometriosis Safely
+How to Exercise with Endometriosis Safely — the Project Fierce Way

 At Project Fierce, training with endometriosis isn't about pushing harder.